 Dairy Free Pesto

-This dairy free pesto is so rich and full of flavour no-one will even realise the cheese is missing.
+This Dairy Free Pesto is so rich and full of flavour no-one will even realise the cheese is missing.
 Truly!
 Your cheese loving friends will be none the wiser because this pesto still has that lovely cheesy taste.

 What does a basic pesto sauce contain?